Fairplay, Colorado: History

 A historic gold mining settlement, the town was founded in 1859 during the early days of the Pike's Peak Gold Rush.
 The town was named by settlers who were upset by the generous mining claims given to the earliest prospectors and promised a more equitable system for its residents.
 The town of Fairplay was incorporated in 1872.

 It is the largest community in the grassland basin of Colorado known as South Park, sitting on the west edge of the basin at the junction of U.S. Highway 285 and State Highway 9.
 It is on a hillside just east of the Middle Fork South Platte River, near where Highway 9 ascends the river valley northward to Alma and Hoosier Pass.
 It is a quiet town, and the roads surrounding it have a low volume of traffic.
 Although it was founded during the initial placer mining boom, the mines in the area continued to produce gold and silver ore for many decades up through the middle of the 20th century.

 The town consists of modern retail businesses along the highway, as well as a historic town on the bluff above the river along Front Street.
 The northern extension of Front Street along the river has been preserved and has become the site of relocated historic structures as an open-air museum called South Park City, intended to recreate the early days of the Colorado Gold Rush.
 Most of the residences in town are located on the hillside west of US Highway 285 and east of State Highway 9, in the vicinity of the schools and Park County Courthouse.
 The majority of the streets in town were finally paved in 2005.

-The Town of Fairplay is the visual basis for the Town of South Park in the television series South Park.
-The people in the show are influenced by Boulder, Colorado, where creators Matt Stone and Trey Parker attended college at the University of Colorado.

 Geography

-As of the 2020 United States Census, the town had a total area of 2.995 km2 including 0.024 km2 of water.
+As of the 2020 United States census, the town had a total area of 2.995 km2 including 0.024 km2 of water.

 Climate

-Fairplay has a subarctic or subalpine climate (Koppen: Dfc) given its elevation, with short cool summers, and long, snowy, cold winters.
+Fairplay has a subarctic or subalpine climate (Koppen: Dfc) given its elevation, with short cool summers, and long, windy and cold winters.
 Temperature ranges between day and night are large, due to the high elevation, low cloud cover, and dryness of the air.